Azure/CloudIoTHack/HOL 4/HOL 4 - Putting It All Together.md

 <a name="Summary"></a>
 ## Summary ##

-At this point, it's helpful to review what you built today.
-Here is the big picture again:
+Let's take a moment to review what you built today.
+Here is the architecture diagram presented at the start of Lab 1:

 ![Solution architecture](Images/architecture.png)